azerion/gamedock-sdk/docs/addingTheGamedockSDK.md

 You can find the latest version of the Unity plugin here: [https://github.com/azerion/gamedock-sdk/releases](https://github.com/azerion/gamedock-sdk/releases)

-Unpack the downloaded archive, inside you will find the native library folders and a Unity package.
+Unpack the downloaded archive, and inside you will find the native library folders and a Unity package.
 You can ignore the folder for now and just import the Unity package.

 ### Using the Gamedock Unity SDK